 Italy - Day 9 : Florence part 2

-Because we had arrived late yesterday we had decided to stay in Florence this morning as well.
-It wouldn't hurt for us to rest a bit either.
+Because we had arrived late the day before, we decided to stay in Florence this morning.
+It wouldn't hurt to rest a bit.
 We walked to the center and arrived at the entrance of a museum, there was a row of statues of famous Italians.
-From there we walked to the cathedral again.
-For 10 euro we bought tickets for the cathedral and bell tower.
-First we climbed the 414 stair treads, so we could rest our legs.
-From the top we had a nice view over the city and the cathedrals' dome, which was even higher.
+From there, we walked to the cathedral again.
+For 10 euros we bought tickets for the cathedral and bell tower.
+We climbed the 414 stair treads to the top of the bell tower, which didn't help to rest our legs.
+From the top, we had a nice view over the city and the cathedrals' dome, which was even higher.

 View from the Campanile di Giotto